pwtail/readme/README.md

 **Is it production-ready?**

 It has been tested in production primarily by sqlalchemy, and zzzeek [says](https://github.com/Bi-Coloured-Python-Rock-Snake/readme/issues/3#issuecomment-1273439668) it's production-ready.

+**Does sqlalchemy use the same approach?**

+No it doesn't. sqlalchemy only uses the greenlet trick internally, while we open it to the developer. sqlalchemy provides an async API, while we provide a sync-looking API, that is using async I/O under he hood.

 **Issues/cons**